 She used what minor fame she could muster with her writings to promote her ideas, such as the need for women’s education and more reasonable marriage arrangements.
 Lady Montagu was never afraid to address controversial topics and was one of the most important women writers of the 18th century.

 She died in 1762 in England.

-Several decades later, in 1796, Edward Jenner, himself a recipient of inoculation, developed the far-safer technique known as vaccination.
+Several decades later, in 1796, Edward Jenner, himself a recipient of inoculation, was credited with developing the far-safer technique known as vaccination.